1,200 years of history, architecture and culture (and amazing shopping). Lizzie Williams explains why Cuzco ticks all the boxes...

 Our latest discovery offers a superb location and excellent value for money with just 15 simply decorated, characterful rooms set around a shared courtyard.
 Built on old Inca ruins, the hotel served as an inn in colonial times and now provides an intimate base for visitors.

 This colonial manor house hosts just 11 suites around a small, elegant courtyard, each luxuriously appointed with roaring fires for the chilly Andean nights.
 With few rooms and a big reputation, the hotel fills up many months in advance.

 Orient Express have spent several years restoring this convent to its former glory.
 Each of the 55 sumptuous suites can be oxygen enriched for those suffering from the altitude, and the hotel is currently the only one in the city to offer an outdoor pool.

 La Cicciolina (6)

-A long time Audley favorite, this local delight specialises in homemade pasta in a trendy setting, and also serves excellent tapas at the bar.
+A long time Audley favorite, this local delight specializes in homemade pasta in a trendy setting, and also serves excellent tapas at the bar.
 Advance booking is a must and we’re happy to help reserve a table for you.

 Café Yanapay (8)

-Not to everyone’s taste – with colourful walls and children’s toys everywhere – but the food is extremely well priced, delicious and all proceeds go to their charity supporting additional education for impoverished children.
+Not to everyone’s taste — with colorful walls and children’s toys everywhere — but the food is extremely well priced, delicious and all proceeds go to their charity supporting additional education for impoverished children.

 Was this useful?